ono-midori/ono-midori.github.io/techs/libevent.md

 }
 ```

-The above functions are defined in <event2/event.h>, and first appeared in Libevent 2.0.1-alpha.
-The event_callback_fn type first appeared as a typedef in Libevent 2.0.4-alpha.
+The above functions are defined in `<event2/event.h>`, and first appeared in Libevent 2.0.1-alpha.
+The `event_callback_fn` type first appeared as a typedef in Libevent 2.0.4-alpha.

 #### The event flags

 - `EV_TIMEOUT`: This flag indicates an event that becomes active after a timeout elapses.
-- `The EV_TIMEOUT`: flag is ignored when constructing an event: you
-can either set a timeout when you add the event, or not.
-It is
-set in the 'what' argument to the callback function when a timeout
+- `The EV_TIMEOUT`: flag is ignored when constructing an event: you can either set a timeout when you add the event, or not.
+It is set in the `what` argument to the callback function when a timeout has occurred.
-has occurred.
 - `EV_READ`: This flag indicates an event that becomes active when the provided file descriptor is ready for reading.
 - `EV_WRITE`: This flag indicates an event that becomes active when the provided file descriptor is ready for writing.
 - `EV_SIGNAL`: Used to implement signal detection.
 See "Constructing signal events" below.
 - `EV_PERSIST`: Indicates that the event is persistent.
 See "About Event Persistence" below.
 - `EV_ET`: Indicates that the event should be edge-triggered, if the underlying event_base backend supports edge-triggered events.
-This affects the semantics of EV_READ and EV_WRITE.
+This affects the semantics of `EV_READ` and `EV_WRITE`.

 Since Libevent 2.0.1-alpha, any number of events may be pending for the same conditions at the same time.
 For example, you may have two events that will become active if a given fd becomes ready to read.
 The order in which their callbacks are run is undefined.

-These flags are defined in <event2/event.h>.
-All have existed since before Libevent 1.0, except for EV_ET, which was introduced in Libevent 2.0.1-alpha.
+These flags are defined in `<event2/event.h>`.
+All have existed since before Libevent 1.0, except for `EV_ET`, which was introduced in Libevent 2.0.1-alpha.

 #### About Event Persistence

-By default, whenever a pending event becomes active (because its fd is ready to read or write, or because its timeout expires), it becomes non-pending right before its callback is executed.
-Thus, if you want to make the event pending again, you can call event_add() on it again from inside the callback function.
+By default, whenever a pending event becomes active (because its fd is ready to read or write, or because its timeout expires), *it becomes non-pending right before its callback is executed*.
+Thus, *if you want to make the event pending again, you can call `event_add()` on it again from inside the callback function*.

-If the EV_PERSIST flag is set on an event, however, the event is persistent.
-This means that event remains pending even when its callback is activated.
-If you want to make it non-pending from within its callback, you can call event_del() on it.
+If the `EV_PERSIST` flag is set on an event, however, the event is persistent.
+This means that *event remains pending even when its callback is activated*. *If you want to make it non-pending from within its callback, you can call `event_del()` on it*.

-The timeout on a persistent event resets whenever the event’s callback runs.
-Thus, if you have an event with flags EV_READ|EV_PERSIST and a timeout of five seconds, the event will become active:
+*The timeout on a persistent event resets whenever the event's callback runs*.
+Thus, if you have an event with flags `EV_READ|EV_PERSIST` and a timeout of five seconds, the event will become active:
 - Whenever the socket is ready for reading.
 - Whenever five seconds have passed since the event last became active.

 #### Creating an event as its own callback argument

 Frequently, you might want to create an event that receives itself as a callback argument.
-You can’t just pass a pointer to the event as an argument to event_new(), though, because it does not exist yet.
-To solve this problem, you can use event_self_cbarg().
+You can't just pass a pointer to the event as an argument to `event_new()`, though, because it does not exist yet.
+To solve this problem, you can use `event_self_cbarg()`.

 ```c++
 void *event_self_cbarg();
 ```

-The event_self_cbarg() function returns a "magic" pointer which, when passed as an event callback argument, tells event_new() to create an event receiving itself as its callback argument.
+The `event_self_cbarg()` function returns a "magic" pointer which, when passed as an event callback argument, tells `event_new()` to create an event receiving itself as its callback argument.

 ```c++
 #include <event2/event.h>